-If the information is communicated outside the Province of Quebec, measures must be taken to ensure that the information will not be used for purposes not relevant to the object of the file.
-The Quebec Protection Act establishes that a person carrying on an enterprise in Quebec who wishes to communicate, outside of Quebec, information relating to persons residing in Quebec or to entrust a person outside of Quebec with the task of holding, using or communicating such information, must refuse to do so if they believe that it won't receive the proper protection.
-Under Act 25, enterprises will be required to conduct a privacy impact assessment (PIA) prior to communicating any personal information outside of Quebec.
-The PIA will need to take into account the sensitivity of the information, the purposes for which it is to be used, the protection measures, including contractual ones, that would apply to it and the legal framework applicable in the State to which the information will be communicated.
-Additionally, transfers of personal information outside of Quebec will need to be governed by a written contract that takes into account any weaknesses identified by the PIA.
+Since September 22, 2023, companies have been required to have a greater understanding of the personal information they hold and their use of it.
+A PIA must be done regarding the acquisition, development and redesign of an information system involving the collection, use, communication, keeping or destruction of personal information.
+In addition, enterprises are required to conduct a PIA before communicating any personal information outside of Quebec.
+The PIA needs to consider the sensitivity of the information, the purposes for which it is to be used, the protection measures, including contractual ones, that would apply to it, and the legal framework applicable in the State to which the information will be communicated.
+Additionally, transfers of personal information outside of Quebec will need to be governed by a written contract that considers any weaknesses identified by the PIA and, if applicable, the terms agreed on to mitigate the risk identified in the PIA.